“For me, architecture and design are the ultimate expressions of our humanity. They represent how we see the world and how we navigate the world.”

 - Do it in phases.
 Don’t rip everything apart all at once.
 Choose one part of the office to work on at a time and try to contain disruption to that area.

-- Get as much as possible done outside of office hours.
+- Do as much as possible outside of office hours.
 Portable light towers make it possible for work to take place at night.
-Weekends are the best time to do noisy processes or those that generate a lot of dust.
+Weekends are the best time to do noisy and dusty renovations.